 Working on the East Sussex coast, near Rye, we will explore the reasons for shooting in black and white and the sort of images and subjects most suited to this approach, but not in a prescriptive way – experimentation and imagination are a vital part of black and white photography and Rachael is keen to encourage it at every opportunity.
 After shooting in the morning, we will spend some time looking at editing techniques specific to black and white photographs, before returning to the shore for the end of the day.

 We know that a lot of black and white photographers like to use film.
 Rachael works in digital and that will influence her technical tuition on the day.
 However, we think the really interesting part is the creative side of black and white photography and that applies to film and digital equally.
 If you shoot film and are unsure whether this workshop would be suitable for you, please feel free to email us at firstname.lastname@example.org.

-You will need to get to the start of the workshop, near Rye on the East Sussex coast (exact location to be confirmed a week before the workshop), under your own steam and, while COVID restrictions or high numbers of infections remain, we will ask that you also use your own car to drive between locations if at all possible.
-This is quite straightforward and we haven't lost anyone yet!
+You will need to get to the start of the workshop, near Rye on the East Sussex coast (exact location to be confirmed a week before the workshop), under your own steam.
+You will then have the choice of using your own car to drive between locations or coming in Rachael's car.